Coitocaecum parvum: Life cycle

 The life cycle of C. parvum begins when eggs are released into the water and hatch into free-swimming miracidia.
 The miracidia then penetrate the first intermediate host, Potamopyrgus antipodarum (the New Zealand mud snail), where they multiply and develop into sporocysts.
 Next, free-living cercariae are asexually produced from the sporocysts and shed by the snails.
-These shed cercarial larvae then penetrate the hemocoel of the second intermediate host, Paracalliope fluviatilis (amphipod) and encyst as metacercariae (Kelly, 2009).
+These shed cercarial larvae then penetrate the hemocoel of the second intermediate host, Paracalliope fluviatilis (amphipod) and encyst as metacercariae.
 At this stage, the metacercariae have two options: 1) to wait for the bully (the definitive host) to eat the amphipod or 2) to undergo selfing (progenesis).